panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2019-10-09_ESS_Weekly.md

 * Peter, DTU/ESS
 * Mads, ESS
 * Thomas, ESS
-* Alexandre, ESS
+* Kareem, ESS

 # Minutes

 ## Actions from last meeting

 ## Updates
-Simulation worker crashes during Tartu course (https://github.com/McStasMcXtrace/McWeb/issues/220).

-ExPANDS meeting: Thomas attended with other ESS colleagues.
-Training activity relies on PaNOSC e-learning platform.
-36PM for Soleil, 18PM for HZDR, 7PM for EGI.
-UKRI, PSI, DESY, Diamond are also involved.
-Meeting with WP leader and group: All participants are communication-oriented.
-Isabel (Diamond) provided links to material at PSI (Swiss light source).
-We should collect all relevant materials.
-(We probed at PaNOSC kickoff with little response.)
-ExPANDS WP will be invited to annual WP8 meeting (Trieste).
-EGI is very interested in providing e-Learning service (EDX - not in production yet).

-Note: Fredrik DMSC/SWAP section leader has moodle experience, could come in handy.

-Doodle link for WP8 telco distributed https://doodle.com/poll/vvvhiy8m8nauhwuf.

-Staff training activity should be spawned soon.

-KPI's (https://docs.google.com/spreadsheets/d/1iivsvBrix4v6lmC2U3sOC6YEXFeY0JzXHTM9QQQZwiY/edit#gid=2060225314) and internal milestones (https://github.com/panosc-eu/panosc/issues/43) are defined
+- PaNOSC GA: Presence Monday-Wednesday for "all", Mads stays on to talk to Jungchen E
+- PaNOSC VC October 10th, figure out if there is basis for WP8 meeting in Trieste & if make agenda for WP meeting (Suggestion: Demo e-learning platform, what are plans at facilities, what is status at partners)
+- Discussion about Jupyterhub at ESS with external access.
+- Suggestions for future e-learning domain name: panosc.education, learning.panosc.eu ?

 # Actions
-- [ ] Thomas: Arrange face2face meeting with Linda
+- [ ] Kareem & Peter: Define milestones for e-neutrons migration
+- [ ] In October 10th PaNOSC VC, decide if there is basis for WP8 meeting in Trieste
+- [ ] PaNOSC GA: WP5+8 try to schedule meeting for 3h Wednesday morning, including public demo of e-neutrons at start or end
 - [ ] Thomas: Invite Fredrik to this meeting series
 - [ ] Peter / Jakob: Work on https://github.com/McStasMcXtrace/McWeb/issues/220
 - [ ] Thomas: Ensure ESS staff is on WP8 mailinglist
-- [ ] Thomas: Organise telco with all WP8 participants in prep of Annual Meeting - in prep. doodle link: https://doodle.com/poll/vvvhiy8m8nauhwuf
-- [ ] All: Consider attendance in Annual Meeting (4th-5th of November in Trieste)
 - [ ] Alexandre: Check if Cite and CrossRef mediawiki plugins are installed and if they seem to work (ex: https://ucphmediawiki.esss.dk/ucph/index.php/The_scattering_cross_section_for_phonons).
 In progress.
 It does look like this was also not working at original site i.e. [[Diffraction from crystals#label-eq:diffraction_DW|this equation]] used in place of \ref{eq:diffraction_DW}
 - [ ] Linda & Peter: Check which non-standard courses exist, to communicate new wiki and structure from January 2020
 - [ ] Linda (Tommy): Update development courses @e-neutrons.org to use ucph wiki, in progress.
-- [ ] Jesper: Look at iFitlab - formulate ticket
+- [ ] DST: Look at iFitlab - formulate ticket
 - [ ] Peter: Try out https://github.com/jupyterhub/ltiauthenticator according to https://moodle.org/mod/forum/discuss.php?d=362641 for investigation of Moodle <-> Jupyter via LTI. in progress (Lottie Greenwood will assist in deployment of a Jupyter before end of November)

 ## From past meetings
+- [X] All: Consider attendance in Annual Meeting (4th-5th of November in Trieste)
+- [X] Thomas: Organise telco with all WP8 participants in prep of Annual Meeting - in prep. doodle link: https://doodle.com/poll/vvvhiy8m8nauhwuf
+- [X] Thomas: Arrange face2face meeting with Linda
 - [X] Alexandre: Follup-up on SNOW issue / escalation
 - [X] Peter: Look for {\bf Q} as in \qbold in e-neutrons MathJax config and communicate to Alexandre
 - [X] Thomas: Document progress report location (https://github.com/panosc-eu/panosc/blob/master/Submitted%20Deliverables/D1.2%20Mid-Year%20Summary%20Report/2019/PaNOSC_D1.2_Mid-Year%20Summary_20190528.pdf)